baycysec/artemon/README.md

 <p align="justify">There is a clear need for a solution that can capture, analyze, and visualize artifact changes as they happen <b>bridging the gap between investigation, automation, and education before the evidence disappears.</b></p>

-## [📈] What's Next?
-> [!TIP]
-> Future research will extend ArteMon to Linux systems and further deepen its capability to monitor and interpret complex Windows artifacts.

 ## [🧠] Main Features

 |No.|Main Features|Summary|